January 9-12, 2025

 Awards Banquet sponsored by Fox Products

 Free for all registered guests of Meg Quigley.
 Come celebrate the Meg Quigley Semi-Finalists and events of the last week.
-Featuring performances by: Oakland University Bassoon Quartet, University of North Carolina School of the Arts Bassoon Studio, and Blazing Bassoons - Appalachian State.
+Featuring performances by: University of North Carolina School of the Arts Bassoon Studio, and Blazing Bassoons - Appalachian State and Ensamble de Fagot FaM - UNAM.